-CityTalk integrates the robot's speech recognition and speech synthesis components with PyDial, a research toolkit for dialogue systems developed by University of Cambridge.
+CityTalk was the first robot dialogue system to use the PyDial research toolkit for statistical dialogue systems developed by University of Cambridge.
 PyDial applies deep learning techniques to statistical dialogue systems, including recurrent neural networks for language generation and deep reinforcement learning for dialogue policy.
 Domain switching is managed by a topic tracker module that identifies the required domain based on what the user says.

-CityTalk was demonstrated at the 27th International Joint Conference on Artificial Intelligence (IJCAI 2018).
-More details are on the news page.
+CityTalk with PyDial was demonstrated at the 27th International Joint Conference on Artificial Intelligence (IJCAI 2018) in Stockholm.

 CityTalk Tokyo Waterfront (10 minutes)

 This video shows a robot giving information about hotels and restaurants in Tokyo Waterfront, the area near the Tokyo 2020 Olympics and Paralympics.
 The robot gives information about three hotels in different price ranges.
 When the person asks about restaurants, the robot switches domains and tells about several restaurants in different price ranges and serving different types of food.

 CityTalk first demo (4 minutes)